bhallstein/TinyModel/Readme.md

 ## Defining tables

-To configure TinyModel, you define a set of subclasses, each of which represents a table in your database.
-Class constants specify the name and type of each column in the table, and optional restrictions on values.
+To configure TinyModel, you define a set of subclasses, each representing a table in your database.
+Class constants are then used to specify the name and type of the columns in the table, and optional restrictions on values.

 ### Class & table names